 Ways to prevent Caregiver Burnout:

 - Take time for yourself…Even just a few minutes of self-care can make a difference and help you recharge.
 This lowers your stress, which may help you be a better caregiver.

 - Incorporating healthy eating habits and drinking plenty of water is very important.

 - Get plenty of sleep.
 A good night’s rest will help you have the energy you need to meet the challenges of being a caregiver.

 - Exercise like walking, yoga or aerobics helps relieve stress and build strength.

 - Talk with other caregivers.
 Connecting with others that face the same issues can be comforting and help reduce the feeling of isolation.

 - If the care becomes overwhelming and too much for one person to handle, seek out assistance through a licensed agency or care manager.

-If you are experiencing symptoms of caregiver burnout, we here at Platinum Select Nursing are here to help.
+If you are experiencing symptoms of caregiver burnout, we here at Platinum Select Care are here to help.
 We understand the demands of being a caregiver and can offer support.